hbctraining/scRNA-seq_online/lessons/seurat_cheatsheet.md

 ## [1] "integrated"
 ```

 Here we can see that the default assay is set to "integrated".
-If we instead wanted to primarily use the RNA counts, we can set a new default by once again calling the `DefaultAssay()` function.
+If we instead wanted to use the RNA counts, we can set a new default by once again calling the `DefaultAssay()` function and storing the name of a different assay.

 ```r
 # Set new default assay